 “How’s ‘bout them apples?
 We rilly got them boys playin’ defense,” as he hugs each of us.
 He so reminds me of Stu, jumping up and down and telling everyone how good he’s done.
 The image of a 200-pound Stu is scary, especially with his half-ton posse backing him up.

 “We needs pizza,” I declare.
-“There gots ta be better pizza in town than that frozen tasteless crap at the bowlin’ alley.”
+“There gots ta be better pizza in this town than that frozen tasteless crap at the bowlin’ alley.”

 “Y’all needs the Pit, the Pizza Pit,” ‘Gator announces, with the approval of his posse.